Simulation-based inference with deep ensembles: Evaluating calibration uncertainty and detecting model misspecification: Ensemble Learning for Simulation-Based Inference

 By definition, the diagonal elements $K_{ii}$ are zero.
 The off-diagonal elements $K_{ij}$ ($i \neq j$) quantify the divergence from $q_j$ to $q_i$, representing the information lost when approximating $q_i$ using $q_j$.

-A practical advantage, particularly relevant for SBI methods based on neural density estimators for the posterior (such as NPE)\footnote{In particular, while generating samples is simple and efficient in the NPE case, it can be more costly for alternative approaches like NRE or NLE.}, is the feasibility of estimating these KL divergences using Monte Carlo sampling.
+A practical advantage, particularly relevant for SBI methods based on neural density estimators for the posterior (such as NPE), is the feasibility of estimating these KL divergences using Monte Carlo sampling.
 Specifically, $K_{ij}$ can be approximated by drawing $N_s$ samples\footnote{To be more precise, enough samples should be drawn such that the Monte Carlo error in Eq.~\eqref{eq:kl_monte_carlo} falls below a chosen threshold.} $\thetavec^{(k)}$ from the distribution $q_i(\thetavec|\xobs)$ and averaging the log-ratio of the probability densities:

-All this estimation requires is the ability to both sample from each $q_m(\thetavec|\xobs)$ and evaluate the log-densities $\log q_m(\thetavec|\xobs)$, capabilities readily available in many modern SBI implementations.